 }

-You can see the output like below:
+You can see the output below:

 This is how we can create a log file if not exists in PowerShell.

-PowerShell create log file with headers
+Create a log file with headers using PowerShell

 $filename = "Log-"+ (Get-Date -Format "MM-dd-yyyy")